curv3d/curv/Leak.md

 Perhaps all of the definitions in a mutual recursion partition are required to be function definitions, or a compile time error is issued.
 Good enough.
+* Extension: No restriction on the form of a recursive definition.
+  If a recursive definiens isn't a lambda expression, then it is made into a call-by-name thunk that is evaluated on every reference from inside the recursion group.
+From outside the group, it's a proper value in a slot.

 The shared nonlocals list contains the Lambda objects for each function.
 It also contains copies of each referenced nonlocal from outside